Utah Court of Appeals - Appellate Mediation Office

 Why would parties want to settle a case at the appellate level?

-Going through the appellate process is costly, risky, and stressful.
-Mediation gives parties a forum in which to examine their interests and needs, better understand the appellate process and potential outcomes, to explore a variety of options for settlement, and if it makes sense--which it often does--come to an agreement.
+The appellate process can be costly, time-consuming, risky, and stressful.
+Mediation provides a forum for parties to examine their interests and needs, better understand the appellate process and potential outcomes, and explore a broad range of settlement options.
+In many cases, mediation results in an agreement that makes practical, emotional, and financial sense for all involved.

 Will mediation delay my appeal?

-If a briefing schedule has been set when a matter is referred to mediation, sometimes the court will temporarily postpone the briefing process to allow the parties to focus on settlement and save money.
-Other times, counsel and the parties seek a delay in the briefing process, particularly if extra negotiation time is needed.
+If a briefing schedule has already been set, the court may temporarily pause briefing to allow the parties to focus on settlement and potentially save costs.

 How is the mediation conference conducted?

-Before each mediation, the mediator reads the underlying record, including key filings with the trial court/agency and the appellate court.
-Mediation statements/briefs are not required but if submitted, the mediator also reads those in advance.
+Before each mediation, the mediator reviews the underlying record, including all the key pleadings.
+Mediation statements are not required, but if submitted, will be reviewed by the mediator.

 Is mediation mandatory?
-Will the mediator pressure parties to settle a case?
+Will the mediator pressure parties to settle?

-Participation in mediation is mandatory but settlement is voluntary.
+Participation in mediation is mandatory; settlement is voluntary.

 Meet the AMO Staff